RussianNLP/MOROCCO/README.md

 ...
 ```

-### Use logs to estimate RAM usage and inference speed, make sure benchmark logs are correct
+### Use logs to estimate model RAM usage and inference speed, make sure benchmark logs are correct

 Use `main.py plot` to plot log records: